XinnyLiuu/StocksWatch/README.md

 ```

 ## Testing
-For testing our application, we ended up using __[Jest](https://jestjs.io/)__ and __[Enzyme](https://airbnb.io/enzyme/)__ for our client React application and `jest` for our server Node.js application.
+For testing our application, we ended up using __[Jest](https://jestjs.io/)__ and __[Enzyme](https://airbnb.io/enzyme/)__ for our client React application and `Jest` for our server Node.js application.

-The usage of Jest and Enzyme allows the usage of mock data and rendering of components without having to manually render each one via a browser.
+Jest and Enzyme allows the usage of mock data and rendering of components without having to manually render each one via a browser.
 Every component and utility function are tested to ensure that everything does not break during the actual deployment of the code.

 The following is an example of testing a basic component: